sahiljoster32/some_python_projects/cricket_scraped_data_set/README.md

 <br/>

 #### FOR reference U CAN CHECK:🙂
-- pypdf2 documentation
-- time module's sleep function.
-- file I/O rules and implementation
-- and you can check sys module.
+- modules :- time, bs4, requests, re(regular expressions),csv.
+- https://www.bcci.tv/players/men (for taking the list of available players)
+- https://www.bcci.tv/players/164/virat-kohli (to take the data of particular player)

-## Made with 🤒 by Sahil jhangar
+## Made with 💓 by Sahil jhangar:------